-Our doctoral students are provided with working space in the department.
+Our doctoral students are provided with hot-desk working space in the department.
 We are equipped with advanced video conferencing facilities and high-speed network access.
+OII students have access to IT infrastructure at both the departmental level and at the University level.
+This includes access to shared collaborative software, server space, and computing resources, including but not limited to ARC, Oxford’s high-performance computing cluster.
 The OII’s library specialises in the social sciences, technology and computing, and our students also have access to the Bodleian Libraries, the University’s main research library.

 We provide opportunities for DPhil students to gain teaching experience through mentored assistantship roles in some of the MSc courses.
 Students will have the opportunity to attend the Introduction to Learning and Teaching at Oxford programme run by the Social Sciences Division, an interactive and discursive course in which attendees will explore common teaching formats (lectures, small groups, tutorials) and common experiences (for example, group management, preparation, presentation and delivery).
 Students must complete this programme if they wish to undertake a teaching assistant position at the Oxford Internet Institute.